bnomei/kirby3-htmlhead/readme.md

 ## Setting

-There is only one setting called `bnomei.htmlheadsnippets` and it takes an array of callbacks.
+There is only one setting called `bnomei.htmlhead.snippets` and it takes an array of callbacks.
 It has [sensible defaults](https://github.com/bnomei/kirby3-htmlhead/blob/master/index.php) but you can add any of [the provided snippets](https://github.com/bnomei/kirby3-htmlhead/blob/master/snippets) or your own snippets.
 The unittests for this plugin have a [more specific example](https://github.com/bnomei/kirby3-htmlhead/blob/master/tests/config/config.php) for you to explore.

 **https://github.com/bnomei/kirby3-htmlhead/blob/master/tests/config/config.php**
 ```php